Most and Least Expensive States for Pet Owners in 2026

 About This Study

-MoneyGeek's 2026 analysis of pet ownership costs examines how location affects the affordability of owning dogs and cats across America.
-The study combines state-level pet insurance data, veterinary cost research and regional price indices.
+MoneyGeek's 2026 analysis looks at how location affects the cost of owning dogs and cats across America, drawing on state-level pet insurance data, veterinary cost research and regional price indices.

-For questions about methodology or media inquiries, please contact MoneyGeek.
+For methodology questions or media inquiries, contact MoneyGeek.

 About Nathan Paulus